chiarabuoncuore/abremipainters/gap2.md

 **Addressing the Gap: The Missing Portrait of Marcantonio Chiarini on Wikidata**

-Given that artistic movements are frequently linked to prominent painters whose reputations are widely established and recognized, we questioned whether there might be a lack of information concerning lesser-known artists, such as those included in our analysis
+Given that artistic movements are frequently linked to prominent painters whose reputations are widely established and recognized, we questioned whether there might be a lack of information concerning lesser-known artists, such as those included in our analysis.

 - **How did we identify the Gap?**

 We crafted a SPARQL query to explore how the movement property (P135) is linked to both painters.
-By using the keywords 'OPTIONAL' and 'ORDER BY', we aimed to clearly visualize any missing information and determine which painter the gap relates to
+By using the keywords 'OPTIONAL' and 'ORDER BY', we aimed to clearly visualize any missing information and determine which painter the gap relates to.

 ![SPARQLQUERY](/abremipainters/assets/images/Immagine5.jpg)

-Results
+# Results

-The query results revealed a gap in the 'movement' information for both painters, as illustrated in the following scheme/the scheme above
+The query results revealed a gap in the 'movement' information for both painters, as illustrated in the following scheme/the scheme above.

 - **Filling the Gap**